ChaoLine892/VerusMinerSilver/README.md

 # VerusMinerSilver
 Mining verus on your smartphone
+Support devices aarch64.
+armv7 no supported
+In development...